 Note that items served at the festival booths are not cheap, and grazing your way around World Showcase during those events can be fun-but-expensive.
 As such, it’s a good idea to pair the festival food & drinks with menu items from the permanent restaurants and stands around Epcot.
 This is what we recommend, and will highlight our top picks throughout this guide to snacking around World Showcase so you know which savory snacks and decadent desserts are iconic, can’t miss culinary highlights.

-We started out our wildly popular (to date one of our most popular posts all time) “Drinking Around the World” post with a bunch of warnings about not over-drinking.
+We started out our Guide to Drinking Around the World at Epcot with a bunch of warnings about not over-drinking.
 The same is definitely not appropriate here.
 Not only is eating as many snacks as possible in a single day a commendable endeavor, but snacks are universally healthy and will probably definitely prolong your life.

 Namely, you should start early for this challenge, too (there’s no better breakfast than a cupcake), you should make it an all day affair, you should split snacks, you should do attractions along the way, you should “bite the bullet in France,” and you should finish the night with Illuminations.
 With these general tips in mind, here are our recommendations for things to grab in each country.

 We recommended starting in Mexico for “Drinking Around the World,” so we’ll remain consistent and start here for snacking, too.
 Despite our snarky comments about eating as many snacks as possible, it’s probably unrealistic to expect to eat a snack in every country unless you really put effort into it.
 If you don’t anticipate being able to eat a snack in every country, skip Mexico.

 If you elect not to skip Mexico, go with the Churritos or the nachos for something more substantial.
 A lot of people like churros, but there are so many options that are far better elsewhere, so if you don’t plan on doing every country, this is definitely one to skip.